beckn/DSEP-Specification/Home.md

 # Acknowledgments

-The DHP specs are extended from the [Beckn protocol](https://becknprotocol.io/).
+The DSEP specs are extended from the [Beckn protocol](https://becknprotocol.io/).